jjackson/Coverage/README.md

 2. Create a timestamped output directory
 3. Generate the delivery map
 4. Generate the statistics report
+5. Generate the FLW analysis report
-5. Create an index HTML page linking to both
+6. Create an index HTML page linking to all reports

 #### Command-line options: